nanzeensultana/MEAN-Stack-application/README.md

 You can access it using the url "http://localhost:3000/all".
 This is a GET API which will return all the indexes in the tweet_api collection.

-**searchRetweets**
+### searchRetweets**
 You can access it using the url "http://localhost:3000/searchRetweets".
 This is a GET API which will return all the indexes by sorting the indexes using retweets in ascending order in the tweet_api collection.

-**searchComments**
+### searchComments
 You can access it using the url "http://localhost:3000/searchComments".
 This is a GET API which will return top 5 tweets with highest comment count in the tweet_api collection

-**Client**
+## Client
 As mentioned earlier, the client side contains the code for the application UI.
 To create the ui angular framework was used.

-You can start the clien by running the command: ng serve in the client directory of this repository.
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 The UI contains simple table created by akveo called ng2-smart-table.
 The link to the library is as followed: